zdzislaw-s/howtographql/README.md

 The commits are roughly aligned with the original chapters (with my take on naming and such here and there) and are best followed alongside the tutorial.

-Here is the full list of commits here in chronological order:
+Here is the list of commits in chronological order:

 [`6c12b74`](https://github.com/zdzislaw-s/howtographql/commit/6c12b74abc6ccfcaad1bcec7412ad8a422a5da8f)` Add hackernews/`
 [`a3c193c`](https://github.com/zdzislaw-s/howtographql/commit/a3c193c60d02162a4782f0ce79f0a86b17b433e0)` Configure Graphene Django`